-- 1) The northern group centered around Irbid follows many aspects of the Amman group to the south, but adds forms from the north (Syria) and the west. - 2) The north-central group centers around Amman and is characterized by a variety of bowls with a highly burnished rusty-red slip; the overriding presence of ridged cooking pots; and the continuation of collared pithoi.
-Some archaeologists identify it with the Ammonite kingdom, because it seems to correspond well with their projected borders based on ancient texts. - 3) The south-central group, in the area from Madaba in the north to the Wadi al-Hasa in the south. was more intensively settled in this period than ever before.
+1) The northern group centered around Irbid follows many aspects of the Amman group to the south, but adds forms from the north (Syria) and the west.

+2) The north-central group centers around Amman and is characterized by a variety of bowls with a highly burnished rusty-red slip; the overriding presence of ridged cooking pots; and the continuation of collared pithoi.
+Some archaeologists identify it with the Ammonite kingdom, because it seems to correspond well with their projected borders based on ancient texts.

+3) The south-central group, in the area from Madaba in the north to the Wadi al-Hasa in the south, was more intensively settled in this period than ever before.
 Its pottery was characterized by a light brown ("buff") slip that was highly burnished and even colourfully painted with white and/or dark brown/black lines.

-with the Moabite kingdom, because the borders of the pottery seem to correspond with the Moabite borders talked about in the Mesha Inscription (or "Moabite Stone") and the biblical
+Some archaeologists identify the group rim [32].
+But almost as frequent was a upper body [37].
+After the thickening, with the Moabite kingdom, because the borders of the pottery seem to correspond with the Moabite borders talked about in the Mesha Inscription (or "Moabite Stone") and the biblical text.